How to Give Feedback on Writing in the Workplace

-They’ve submitted their writing to you in the hope that you’ll say, ‘You missed a comma in the last paragraph, but other than that, it was great!’
+Your staff member may have sent you a report in the hope that you’ll say, ‘You missed a comma in the last paragraph, but other than that, it was great!’

 But what they fear you’ll say is, ‘This is terrible.
 I can’t understand what you’re on about!’

-The truth is that you probably need to make a comment somewhere in between.
+The truth is that you probably need to make a comment about their document that is somewhere in between these two extremes.